syncro16/dmn-edc32/README.md

 ### Uploading binary with GDB

-Go to `sources/build` directory.
-And start gdb with command `arm-none-eabi-gdb dmn-edc32.elf --eval-command="target remote localhost:3333"`
+Go to `sources/build` directory aAnd start gdb with command `arm-none-eabi-gdb dmn-edc32.elf --eval-command="target remote localhost:3333"`

 * Type `load` to load binary to stm32 board
 * Type `c` to start the program